-The Client to Authenticator Protocols (CTAP1, CTAP2) are FIDO Alliance specifications that complement the W3C’s WebAuthn Protocol, and together these protocols enable two-factor authentication (2FA), multi-factor authentication (MFA), or a true passwordless experience.
+The Client to Authenticator Protocols (CTAP1, CTAP2) are FIDO Alliance specifications describing how an application (i.e. browser) and operating system establish communications with a compliant authentication device.
+CTAP complements the W3C’s WebAuthn Protocol, and together these protocols can enable two-factor authentication (2FA), multi-factor authentication (MFA), or fully passwordless authentication.

 Jointly the FIDO CTAP protocols and the W3C’s WebAuthn comprise FIDO2, which succeeds the alliance’s U2F and UAF specifications.
 FIDO2 supports passwordless, 2FA, and MFA login to FIDO2 browsers leveraging the host device’s embedded authenticators and OS (e.g. Windows Hello), or external authenticators such as smartphones, wearable devices, and FIDO security tokens.
 How, and with what, these experiences authenticate is determined by which CTAP protocol and external (called roaming) devices are in use.